cakephp/docs/en/core-utility-libraries/validation.rst

             'rule' => ['between', 1, 5]
         ]);

-Rules that take additional parameters should have an array for the ``rule`` key that contains the rule as the first element, and the additional parameters as the remaining parameters.
+Core rules that take additional parameters should have an array for the ``rule`` key that contains the rule as the first element, and the additional parameters as the remaining parameters.